 Sometimes, just sometimes, living in a city that never sleeps can get a little too much.
 And you know where I sleep?
 Upstate.
 NY State is full of absolutely loads of wonderful resorts fit for relaxing in once the city has gotten too much.

 Luckily, upstaters do much more than just snooze.
-Upstate New York Getaways are packed with wonderful places, activities, from paddle boarding, fishing, and golf, all the way through to wineries, hiking trails, and picturesque apple picking farms.
+Upstate New York Getaways are packed with wonderful places, and activities, from paddle boarding, fishing, and golf, all the way through to wineries, hiking trails, and picturesque apple-picking farms.
 Plenty of stuff that you just don't really get in the concrete jungle.

 Top 6 Upstate New York Getaways For Vacation

 There are so many different things to do in upstate New York that it might be tough to decide how to spend your time.
 And once you've got a taste of the relaxation on offer, you'll undoubtedly return.